se1-1314/xiast-docs/meetings/README.md

 Reports
 =========

-This directory contains all agendas and reports from the (weekly) meetings.
+This directory contains all agendas and minutes from the (weekly) meetings.